Gene-Editing Clinical Trial Update

 The ANTLER Trial

 CB-010 has now entered clinical development, with a Phase 1 trial called ‘ANTLER’ to evaluate the safety, emerging efficacy, pharmacokinetics and immunogenicity of CB-010 in adults with relapsed/refractory B cell non-Hodgkin lymphoma after prior lymphodepletion therapy with cyclophosphamide and fludarabine.
-The trial, which aims to enrol 50 adult participants, is expected to begin this month with an antipicated primary completion date in August 2025.
+The trial, which aims to enrol 50 adult participants, is expected to begin this month with an anticipated primary completion date in August 2025.

 CB-010 is the first allogeneic CAR-T cell therapy with PD-1 deleted by CRISPR genome editing to be cleared for Phase 1 clinical trials.